Rafael Marques (footballer, born May 1983): Palmeiras

 On 12 January 2015, Rafael Marques returned to Palmeiras on a one-year loan deal.
 A regular starter, he featured in 32 league matches and scored seven goals during the year.

 On 13 January 2016, Rafael Marques signed a permanent two-year deal with Verdão.
 However, he would spend the campaign as a backup to Róger Guedes and Gabriel Jesus as his side lifted the league trophy after 22 years.

 In March 2017, after the arrival of Miguel Borja, Rafael Marques was being deemed surplus to requirements by manager Eduardo Baptista, being transfer-listed by the club.

 Cruzeiro

-On 13 May 2017, Rafael Marques signed an 18-month contract with fellow top tier club Cruzeiro, with Mayke moving in the opposite direction on loan.
+On 13 May 2017, Rafael Marques signed an 18-month contract with fellow top-tier club Cruzeiro, with Mayke moving in the opposite direction on loan.

+Later career

-In December 2018, after a spell with Sport, Marques joined Campeonato Paulista side São Caetano.
+In December 2018, after a spell with Sport Recife, Rafael Marques joined Campeonato Paulista side São Caetano.
+On 24 April 2019, he was presented at Figueirense.